delonnewman/delonnewman/README.md

 - Compilers & Interpreters
 - Foundations of CS (i.e. [What does it really mean to compute?](https://www.youtube.com/watch?v=HB5TrK7A4pI))
 - History of CS (i.e. [How did we get here, why?](https://delonnewman.name/tag/history/))
-- Integrating of machine learning with structured techiques
+- Integrating of machine learning with structured techniques
 - Becoming a better [artist](https://www.paulgraham.com/knuth.html)

 ### Tools